 “3 tigaada kaam bigaada” is a Hindu proverb; we are hearing since childhood and might not know even why this is believed to be inauspicious and unfortunate in Indian culture.
 This hindi epigram- 3 tigaada kaam bigaada is a short, well-known pithy saying, stating a general truth in an amusing way.
-However, the number 3 has hidden symbolic importance of its own in Hinduism.
+However, the number 3 has hidden symbolic significance of its own in Hinduism.

 This number 3 also gives the worrying impression that something bad or inapt is going to happen in time to come.
 Though, it pretty much depends on how we take this ancient superstition belief.
 Here are some of the old wives’ tales about the number 3 that reveals the great significance and values.

 - In Hinduism, the number 3 is supposed to be idiosyncratic and blessed.
 Since it is Lord Shiva’s favourite due to three most salient reasons; (1) Lord Shiva is the third divine godhead in the Trinity (Brahma, Vishnu, and Mahesh).
 Lord Mahesh is the supreme and has ultimate power.
 Therefore it is said; Treeni Treeni vi devanamruddane Treeni chandagumsi Treeni savanani treya ime lokaaha.
 (2) Lord Shiva is the sovereign deity as trinetra (three eyes); which signify- Satt, Chit & Anand (truth, conscience & happiness).
 (3) Bilva leaves use for showing reverence and adoration to Lord Shiva in his lingam form has three sub-leaves.

 - Number 3 often take in pious sacraments as a divine token of godhead and their strengths.

 - The number 3 is a symbolic depiction of Ohm (Aum) in Hinduism.